czifro/jsocket/README.md

 ----------

 JSocket wraps a java.net.Socket to easily read and write data to the stream.
-The JSocket class is a super class with basic functions of reading and writing bytes on the stream

-example code:
+      // Use this:
       java.net.ServerSocket server = new ServerSocket(port); // Used to accept connections
       java.net.Socket conn = server.accept();                // Accepts a TCP Socket connection
+      // Or this:
+      java.net.Socket conn = new Socket("ipaddress", port);  // Connect to a TCP server
+      // to instantiate Socket object and wrap with following classes

+The JSocket class is a super class with basic functions of reading and writing bytes on the stream sample code:

       JSocket sock = new JSocket(conn);                      // Wraps around Socket

       sock.send(object.getBytes());     // Pass a byte[] as argument